JonCooperWorks/harness/README.md

 ### 2. Create a WASM Plugin

-Create a WASM module that exports the required functions:
+Create a WASM module using the Extism Plugin Development Kit (PDK).
+The plugin must export the following functions:

-- `name()` - returns the plugin name
+- `name()` - returns the plugin name as a string
-- `description()` - returns the plugin description
+- `description()` - returns the plugin description as a string
-- `json_schema()` - returns the JSON schema for arguments
+- `json_schema()` - returns the JSON schema for arguments as a string
-- `execute(args_ptr, args_len)` - executes the plugin with JSON arguments
+- `execute()` - executes the plugin with JSON arguments and returns JSON result

-See the WASM loader implementation for details on the expected interface.
+See the [Plugin API](#plugin-api) section below for detailed documentation on how to implement these functions.

 ### 3. Sign and Encrypt Plugin